Quentin's Choux a la Creme

 Let's start with the Creme Patissiere, because it will need to cool down in the fridge.

-1. Pour the milk and the vanilla in a saucepan and bring slowly to a boil.
+- Pour the milk and the vanilla into a saucepan and bring slowly to a boil.
 Once boiling, add the chocolate (if using any) and fully mix.

-6. Optional step: once the cream has cooled down, you can add some amaretto, Bailey's or similar to enhance the flavor!
+- Optional step: once the cream has cooled down, you can add some amaretto, Bailey's, or similar to enhance the flavor!

 While our creme is cooling, let's make some choux!

-2. Heat the butter, water (milk if that's what you are using), salt and sugar on medium heat.
+- Heat the butter, water (milk if that's what you are using), salt, and sugar on medium heat.
 Once everything is melted and mixed together, add all the flour at once and mix it vigorously with a wooden spoon until the resulting dough stops sticking to the pan and the spoon.

-9. Take out from the oven and place them on a cooling rack (if left on the sheet they tend to soften).
+- Take them out from the oven and place them on a cooling rack (if left on the sheet they tend to soften).

 Once your choux and creme are cool enough to handle, it's time to assemble!